Learning Outcomes

 The right of a client to keep communications with their solicitor confidential, protecting them from disclosure in legal proceedings.
 Privilege does not apply if the communication is made with the intention of furthering a criminal purpose.

-Legal professional privilege (LPP) can provide a defence to the failure to disclose offence under POCA, but it does not excuse tipping off if the disclosure is not privileged.
-Communications made to obtain legal advice on complying with the law are privileged, but those made to further money laundering are not.
+Legal professional privilege (LPP) can provide a defence to the failure to disclose offence under POCA, but it does not excuse tipping off if the disclosure to a client is not privileged.
+Communications made to obtain legal advice on complying with the law are privileged, but those made to further money laundering are not (the crime/fraud exception).
+Privilege belongs to the client; a solicitor cannot use it to withhold material from a regulator where statute expressly permits or requires confidential production in a manner that does not infringe privilege, and cannot rely on privilege to justify alerting a client to a SAR.

 Worked Example 1.1